idsia-robotics/idsia-robotics.github.io/index.md

 <figure style="width: 30%" class="align-right"><img src="/files/nzz.jpg"></figure>
 ## Jul 27 2018
 Our research was featured in the Neue Zürcher Zeitung, one of the most prestigious daily swiss newspapers.

-## Jul 18 2018
-Congratulations to our MSc students Mirko Nava and Dario Mangegazza, who successfully defened their thesis.

 ## Jun 29 2018
 Our paper "*Robot Identification and Localization with Pointing Gestures*" was accepted at IROS 2018.
 [Details](http://people.idsia.ch/~gromov/motion-relloc/){: .btn .btn--info .btn-sm}